43 Different Types of Hot Peppers to Grow This Season

 Fish is a small, wrinkled pepper with streaks of color and was popularized by seafood restaurants.

 This 19th-century African-American heirloom produces striped peppers.
 The plants themselves also have variegated foliage.
-They were traditionally used in oyster and crab houses in the Chesapeake Bay, hence the name Fish.
+Growers traditionally used them in oyster and crab houses in the Chesapeake Bay, hence the name ‘Fish’.

 Hinkelhatz